renoise/tools/Tools/com.renoise.VoiceRunner.xrnx/README.md

 **Unique Method**
 The unique sorting method will examine the pattern and fit every note it encounters within a dedicated note-column.
 Use this mode to sort e.g. drum-tracks, where each note-column can represent a unique sound in the drumkit.

-**Custom Method**
+**Compact Method**
-This mode is planned and will allow custom note/instrument combinations + column names.
+This mode is a compromise between the normal and unique method.

 ### Buttons